What being a Governor is all about?

 When do we meet?

-There are two full Governing Body meeting held every term.
-Dates are set a year in advance and currently start at 6:45pm and finish by 9pm.
-At present meetings take place on a Tuesday.
+There is one full Governing Body meeting held every term.
+Dates are set a year in advance and currently start at 6:45pm.
+At present meetings are online and take place on a Tuesday.
 The full Governing Body meeting covers all statutory requirements, and procedural items that need to be tabled at least once a year.
 It also covers Headteacher, governors and subcommittee reports along with any other business relevant to be updated at the full governing body meetings.